phutaekwondo/dental-clinic-project/README.md

 yarn dev
 ```

 Open [http://localhost:3000](http://localhost:3000).
-There will be a page that show what APIs we have
+There will be a page that show how many APIs we have

 ## Write APIs
 The `pages/api` contain our APIs, create files and write in it.
 Work hard, bro!